fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 concepts in different ways to arrange tensors.

 ### Strided Access and Transposition
-One of the most used operations is the matrix matrix multiplication.
+One of the most used operations is the matrix-matrix multiplication.
 If we assume two 2D matrices as input and output into another 2D matrix, one of those input matrices will be accessed with a stride access in a column major form.